elenapan/dotfiles/README.md

    Here you can find a directory for each available icon theme and an `init.lua` file which initializes the `icons` variables.

+   Icons can be images taken from the selected icon theme or text symbols taken from some icon font.

-   For example, `icons.firefox` can be used to refer to your selected theme's Firefox icon instead of using the full path to the image.
+   For example, `icons.image.firefox` can be used to refer to your selected theme's Firefox icon instead of using the full path to the image.
 This makes it easy to switch between themes.

    Note: Icon themes defined here have nothing to do with your system-wide icon theme.